Set up payroll calculation frequencies

 You can assign pay periods from one or more pay cycles to every payroll calculation frequency.
 For example, some positions might have a weekly pay cycle, whereas other positions have a semimonthly pay cycle.
 You might also have a car allowance that should always be processed in the first pay period of the month, regardless of the pay cycle that the worker's position uses.
 In this case, you must assign pay periods from both pay cycles to the payroll calculation frequency for the first of the month.

-Note: You can’t delete the payroll calculation frequency after you select pay periods or assign the payroll calculation frequency to any other payroll element.
+You can't delete the payroll calculation frequency after you select pay periods or assign the payroll calculation frequency to any other payroll element.

 Assign payroll calculation frequencies to payroll elements